 Financial Accounting Standards Board Launched Accounting Codification.
-In June 2009, the Financial Accounting Standards Board ("FASB") issued authoritative guidance establishing the FASB Accounting Standards CodificationTM ("Codification") as the single source of authoritative U.S. GAAP recognized by the FASB to be applied by non-governmental entities.
+In June 2009, FASB issued authoritative guidance establishing the Financial Accounting Standards Board ("FASB") Accounting Standards CodificationTM ("Codification") as the single source of authoritative U.S. GAAP recognized by the FASB to be applied by non-governmental entities.
 Rules and interpretive releases of the Securities and Exchange Commission ("SEC") under authority of federal securities laws are also sources of authoritative GAAP for SEC registrants.
 The Codification supersedes all existing non-SEC accounting and reporting standards.
 All other non-grandfathered, non-SEC accounting literature not included in the Codification will become non-authoritative.